Haim (band): 2014–2018: Touring and Something to Tell You

 In 2014, Haim were awarded the NME "Best International Band" award.
 In August, the band released the video for "My Song 5" in a remixed version, featuring American rapper, ASAP Ferg.
 This is the sixth single taken from Days Are Gone.
 Haim and Jon Heder made an appearance for the music video of Chromeo's "Old 45's".
 In October, the group recorded a cover of Fleetwood Mac's "Rhiannon" with Stevie Nicks.
 They continued to record their second album, having written a bulk of new material while on tour over the year.
 The band is also featured on the original soundtrack of The Hunger Games: Mockingjay – Part 1 and The Divergent Series: Insurgent.
 In November, the group contributed their vocals to the track "Pray to God" on Calvin Harris' fourth studio album Motion.

 The group have become friends with singer-songwriter Taylor Swift, and together they have visited Catalina and Maui, Hawaii.
 In the summer of 2015, Haim opened for Taylor Swift at select dates on The 1989 World Tour.
 The group were nominated for Best New Artist at the 57th Annual Grammy Awards.
 Danielle was injured in an accident just before the awards, but shortly afterwards tweeted that she was recovering.

 In March 2016, Haim released a teaser announcing new music and a new tour for that summer.
 In an interview with NME on January 18, 2017, Haim announced their second album would be released that summer.
 In April, a teaser video shot by Paul Thomas Anderson was released of a new song, "Right Now" from their second album, Something to Tell You, released on July 7.
 Its lead single, "Want You Back", was released on May 3.
 The band followed up the release with various promotional appearances, including a return appearance on Saturday Night Live, where they performed "Want You Back" and "Little of Your Love".
+Hutton left the band in 2017 to focus on his own projects.
 In early 2018, Haim announced the Sister Sister Sister Tour for the United States, Europe and the United Kingdom.

-Hutton left the band in 2017 to focus on his own projects.